sin5678/inav_cn_wiki/Modes.md

 In ANGLE mode it also makes yaw turns smoother and completely pirouette-less.
 This is because TURN ASSIST introduces feed-forward control in pitch/roll and maintains attitude naturally and without delay.

+From INAV 1.7 turn assist will work one planes, copy paste from pull request:

+This extends TURN_ASSIST flight mode on airplanes - when doing a turn on an airplane it will calcualte required yaw and pitch rate to keep airplane pointed at horizon.

+TAS (from airspeed sensor) will be used for calculation if available - otherwise code will use cruise airspeed defined by fw_reference_airspeed.

 ## AUXILIARY CONFIGURATION

 Spare auxiliary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.